awesomeerictech/DigitalBloom/docs/deployment.md

 ## Local Device Deployment

 - Run directly on Android, Windows, or embedded hardware
-- Ideal for small shops, cafés, and events
+- Ideal for SMEs, retailers, wholesalers, service providers, cafés, and events
 - No internet required for customer access

 ---